mvolkmann/MyUnixEnv/notes/GoNotes.md

   - `uint` is at least 32 bits
 - `uintptr` - holds any kind of pointer
-- `rune` - alias for int32; used for unicode characters
+- `rune` - alias for int32; used for unicode characters that range in size from 1 to 4 bytes
   - literal values are surrounded by '
 - `string` - a sequence of 8-bit bytes, not unicode characters